Ideas for the Colorblock Weekly Pages

 What?!
 A sketch for pocket pages?!
 Hooray!
 This sketch could easily be adapted to all sorts of pocket page configurations, sizes, and formats.
 I love adding a pocket page insert inside my memory planner and that's exactly where this layout ended up!
 Pocket pages are a fun way to memory keep, especially when you just think of each pocket as a mini scrapbook layout.
 If you are new to pocket pages or want to try them out, this sketch is a great place to start.
 It provides room for four photos and plenty of room for embellishment and journaling.

 Look familiar?
 It is just a scaled-down version of the 12x12 sketch, all nestled into one 4x6 pocket.
 Everything from the original sketch fits beautifully inside this pocket.
-I started with a 4x6 piece of white card stock, but you could just as easily use a 4x6 pocket card from the
+I started with a 4x6 piece of white card stock, but you could just as easily use a 4x6 pocket card from the Spice Market Modern Memory-Keeping Kit.
+Since everything is smaller, I was actually able to use paper scraps to build the layers in the background.

 I printed my photos 2 x 2 inches.
 When I use this sketch again I will likely print my photos a little smaller, to give all the elements a little more breathing room.
 That said, I do love how everything works together.
 The pattern papers and rub-on splatters look cohesive against the circular bits including the circle paper, plate die cuts, and enamel dots.
 I love anytime I can use a little word strip and label on my photo, too.